-Mr. Boyle is a native of Arvada, Colorado.
+Nelson is a native of Arvada, Colorado.
 His civil litigation practice focuses on appeals, business, insurance bad faith, and personal injury litigation.
-Nelson joined Burg Simpson in 2013, after several years in private practice.
-He earned a B.A. in History from Temple University (1997), an M.A. in U.S. History from New Mexico State University (2000) and his J.D. at the University of Denver’s Sturm College of Law (2007).
-He is licensed to practice in all Colorado courts, the U.S. District Court for Colorado, the U.S. Court of Federal Claims, the Tenth Circuit Court of Appeals, and the United States Supreme Court.
+Nelson joined Burg Simpson in 2013 after several years running his own firm.
+He studied third-world history at Temple University (B.A., 1997) and United States history at New Mexico State University (M.A., 2000).
+Nelson earned his law degree at the University of Denver Sturm College of Law (J.D., 2007).
+He has practiced in Colorado trial courts, the Colorado Court of Appeals, the Colorado Supreme Court, the U.S. District Court for Colorado, the U.S. Court of Federal Claims, the Tenth Circuit Court of Appeals, and the United States Supreme Court.

+Nelson serves as a Commissioner on the Judicial Performance Commission for Colorado’s Second Judicial District, where he recently completed a 2-year term as Chair.
 The Speaker of the Colorado House of Representatives has twice appointed him to serve on that Commission.
 Nelson serves as a member of the Amicus Curiae Committee of the American Association for Justice and on the Board of the Colorado Trial Lawyers Association, where he co-chaired the Amicus Curiae Committee from 2010-2018.
+Nelson is currently co-Chair of the Colorado Bar Association Appellate Subsection’s CLE Committee.
 Nelson enjoys skiing, hiking, and camping with his family.